shuheikurita/sshjob/README.md

 # Sshjob

-## Free from shellscripts that generate shellscripts on HPC
+## Free from shellscripts that generate other shellscripts on HPC

 A Python-based and jupyter-friendly job management system for remote serevers and HPC job management systems.